bensonbenson/package-tracker/README.md

 ## WIP

-This is a WIP project, but only because it's missing features from the to-do list; it's perfectly usable for everyday package tracking!
+This is a WIP project; in its current state, it's perfectly usable for personal, everyday package tracking!

 ## How to get started

+This requires you to use Firestore to store your package details.

 Make sure you have a firebase/firestore [set up in GCP](https://firebase.google.com/docs/firestore/quickstart#create).